rahulshivsharan/OneKosmosTest/README.md

 npm start
 ```

-Now open up [http://localhost:8087] on browser
+Now open up http://localhost:8087 on browser
-If the above url gives API message on Brower, the app is alive.
+If the above url gives API message on browser, the app is alive.

 The application uses in-memory-database to pre-load users.
 The list of usernames/passwords are present in /service/intialDBSetup.js
 Using one of the username and password present in the above file create following request's in POSTMAN or any RESTful client.